List of public art in Belfast: South Belfast

 South Belfast is defined as the area of the city south of the railway line from the A12 (Westlink) to the River Lagan.
 It includes Queen's University Belfast, the Ulster Museum and the Botanic Gardens.

 The Queen's University of Belfast

 East Belfast

 East Belfast is defined as the city east of the River Lagan.
 It includes the Titanic Quarter and the Stormont Estate.

 West Belfast

 West Belfast is defined as the area of the city west of the A12 (westlink) and south of the Crumlin Road.
 It includes the Falls Road and the Shankill Road.
 West Belfast is famous for its murals, both Loyalist and Republican.
 These are discussed separately in the article Murals in Northern Ireland.

+North Belfast

+North Belfast is defined as the area of the city north of the Crumlin Road, A12 (westlink) and M3 on the west bank of the Lagan.